PatchGuru: Patch Oracle Inference from Natural Language Artifacts

 \subsection{\rqthree: Efficiency}

-In this research question, we evaluate the computational costs imposed by \patchguru.
-Specifically, we measure two key metrics: (i) the total time taken to analyze each PR and (ii) the monetary cost associated with LLM calls during the analysis.
-As the LLM costs may vary over time and across different providers, we focus on measuring the number of input and output tokens used in LLM calls, which directly correlate with the incurred costs.
+In \rqthree, we evaluate the computational cost of \patchguru using two metrics: the analysis time per PR and the token usage of LLM calls.
+Because LLM costs vary over time and across providers, we measure input and output token counts, which directly correlate with incurred costs.